htmfilho/htmfilho.github.io/_posts/2021/2021-02-10-golang-sync-goroutine.md

 In my previous post, I applied [the Strategy Pattern to get prices from different sources in Go](https://www.hildeberto.com/2021/02/golang-strategy-pattern.html).
 The code was designed to visit one stock exchange service at a time, but depending on the number of services to connect to, the response time could increase linearly even with the trick to search stocks in bulks.

 Looking closely, no record is processed by more than one exchange.
 So, the data is certainly [sharded](https://en.wikipedia.org/wiki/Shard_(database_architecture)) by exchange.
 It means they can be processed in parallel without the risk of concurrent access that may lead to race conditions.
-On the other hand, we have to find a way to wait all parallel processes to finish before returning the stocks with prices.
-This wait is important to ensure that all prices are fetched, as expected by the caller.
+On the other hand, we have to find a way that processes wait for one another until the stocks are filled with prices, and then return to the caller.

 With these non-functional requirements in mind, what is the impact of this design change on the [code](https://play.golang.org/p/pL7qtlgPwqL)?
 Surprisingly minimal.
 Since we adhered to the strategy pattern contract, the strategies are kept unchanged and we only need to adapt the caller, which is the function `searchStocks()`.
 Let's take a look at the original implementation: